Partial Reversibility and Counterdiabatic Driving in Nearly Integrable Systems

-where, like in our harmonic example, $\hat H_0$ has a degenerate spectrum split into symmetry blocks.
-For concreteness, we follow Ref.~\cite{abdelshafyOnsetQuantumChaos2025} and consider $\hat H_0=\sum_j \sigma_z^j$.
-The authors showed that in this model, random matrix level statistics appear for infinitesimally small generic perturbations $\epsilon \hat V$.
-This unusual finding was explained using the SW transformation.
-Namely, to $O(\epsilon^2)$ the SW Hamiltonian is
+where, like in our harmonic example, $\hat H_0 = h \sum_j \sigma_j^z$ has a spectrum which with degenerate $U(1)$ symmetry blocks.
+In Ref.~\cite{abdelshafyOnsetQuantumChaos2025}, it was shown that random matrix level statistics appear in this model for infinitesimally small generic perturbations $\epsilon \hat V$.
+This was explained as resulting from the fact that the SW Hamiltonian within each block is nonintegrable, and this picture is valid until the split levels in different blocks start to cross.

-where $\hat V_\ell$ are the Fourier components of the perturbation $\hat V_{\rm rot}(t)$ in the interaction picture (rotating frame with respect to $\hat H_0$).
-In Ref.~\cite{abdelshafyOnsetQuantumChaos2025}, the authors analyzed a one-dimensional geometry with $\hat V$, which does not contain $\hat V_0$.
-We assume that $\hat V_0$ is non-zero like in our toy example.
-The only difference with $\hat V_0=0$ case is that we need to replace $\epsilon\to \epsilon^2/h$.
-The SW Hamiltonian commutes with $\hat H_0$ at every order of expansion so that its spectrum is also split into symmetry blocks.
-Within each block $\hat H_{\rm SW}$ is nonintegrable, and satisfies ETH without fine-tuning, leading to the Wigner-Dyson level statistics.
-As $\epsilon$ increases from zero and exceeds $\epsilon^\ast\sim h/N$, where $N$ is the system size, the symmetry blocks start overlapping and one observes global mixing between the blocks.

-Let us now argue that ramping $\epsilon$ in this model shares qualitative features of partial reversibility as in our toy example.
-We again assume that initially the system is initialized in the microcanonical ensemble, i.e. all states with a fixed magnetization $M=\sum_i \sigma_i^{z}$ are equally probable.
-Since $\hat H_0$ within each symmetry block acts as a constant, it can be dropped from the SW Hamiltonian.
-Assume now we ramp $\epsilon$ from $0$ to a small value $\epsilon_f<\epsilon^\ast$.
-If the ramp is sufficiently slow, transitions between the blocks are exponentially suppressed by a finite gap between them.
-Within the SW picture, perturbing the system corresponds to simply turning on the Hamiltonian $\epsilon \hat V_0$ starting from $\epsilon=0$.
-Because the eigenstates of $\hat V_0$ do not depend on $\epsilon$, any protocol looks like a sudden quench which leads to a finite energy variance.
+We will argue that the physics behind partial reversibility is much the same, where non-perturbative effects beyond the SW approximation are responsible for any irreversibility during the I--N protocol.
+As with the oscillator, we assume that the system begins in a microcanonical ensemble, where all states with a fixed magnetization $M=\sum_i \sigma_i^{z} = 0$, and hence with a fixed unperturbed energy $E=0$, are equally probable.
+Within the SW approximation, as the strength of the perturbation $\epsilon$ is increased from $0$, the initially degenerate levels begin to split.
+There will be some value $\epsilon^\ast$ (see End Matter) where the split levels in different sectors begin to hybridize, and the SW approximation breaks down.
+Before this point, i.e. if $\epsilon_f < \epsilon^\ast \ll h$, transitions between the blocks are exponentially suppressed by a finite gap.
+Hence, for a sufficiently slow cyclic ramp, the absence of transitions between blocks leads to reversibility.